 The Ontario Legislature Internship Programme (OLIP) was established in 1975 and is administered by the Canadian Political Science Association and supported by a financial grant from the Legislative Assembly of Ontario.
 OLIP is a non-partisan organization and is not associated with the Government of Ontario nor with any political party.

 Each year, ten interns are selected from across Canada through a highly competitive process.
-Internships are based in Toronto, begin each September and last for ten months.
-The Programme is open to Canadian citizens who have recently graduated from a Canadian university.
+The internship takes place in Toronto, Ontario beginning in September and concluding in June.
+The Programme is open to Canadian citizens and those who are eligible to work in Canada who hold at least one university degree.
 OLIP is an equal opportunity programme.

 The Ontario Legislature Internship Programme is a nonpartisan programme.
 What is nonpartisanship?
 Nonpartisanship means not being affiliated with a political party, or publicly endorsing positions on matters of public policy.
 Since OLIP interns will work with both government and opposition MPPs, they are expected to remain politically neutral in a variety of political settings.
 Prior partisan activity may make your application ineligible.